 In my research, I didn’t find a single data breach by You Need a Budget during their 15 years of operation.
 The biggest concern for me personally is that YNAB is a smaller company, with under 50 people.
 In my experience as a developer in smaller companies, it’s tougher to validate that their site has been verified and audited by an external party, and they don’t list out any external auditors that they’ve used.

 Mint is owned by Intuit, makers of Turbotax, Quicken and Employee Payroll software.
-Intuit is a publicly traded company with a market cap of almost $60 million.
+Intuit is a publicly traded company with a market cap of almost $60 billion.
 In other words – they’re big.
 While YNAB has under 50 employees, Intuit is a massive company with 8,200 employees.

 I mention this because public companies tend to go through additional security audits that smaller companies don’t need to do.
 These audits aren’t a guarantee but do offer some baseline level of accountability, since a data breach can cost billions of dollars (just ask Equifax).